 Choose an appropriate desk and comfortable chair.
 Make sure your computer is at eye level and your forearms are parallel to the floor when typing.
 In order to be ergonomically correct, you also want to be sure your feet can sit flat on the floor or on a footrest.
 Taking these factors into consideration from the start will help eliminate discomfort and pain later.
 Remember, this is your work space, and you need to be able to sit and work day in and day out without putting unnecessary pressure on your back, neck and shoulders.

-Consider your storage space.
+Consider your available storage space.
 While many companies are trying to transition to a paperless work space, it is often still necessary to keep paper files.
 Be sure to have designated draws or file cabinets for your work papers so they do not get mixed in with personal papers.

 Focus on your lighting.
 Lighting is a very important aspect of your home office space.
 If you’re fortunate enough to have a window in your chosen office space, arrange your desk so it is facing the window if at all possible.
 The natural light is not only better for your eyes than fluorescent lighting, it is also a natural mood enhancer.
 Also, be sure to install lighting above your computer and reading area to reduce eye strain.